 ROASTED BUTTERNUT SQUASH

 Squash is another tasty, seasonal complement to Thanksgiving turkey that sells for about $1 a pound this time of year.
 Peel, seed, and cube the butternut squash and toss in a large bowl with olive oil, salt, pepper, and garlic until coated.
 Lay in a single layer on a baking sheet and cook at 400 degrees for about 25 minutes, until lightly brown and fork tender.

-For this classic Thanksgiving dessert, turn to a recipe rated nearly 5 stars on Allrecipes.
-All it takes is canned pumpkin (which should cost about $2), eggs, condensed milk, spices, and an uncooked pie crust (unless, of course, you take the time and trouble to make the crust from scratch).
-Mix everything together, pour into the pie crust, and bake according to the instructions.
+For this classic Thanksgiving dessert, turn to this recipe: All it takes is canned pumpkin (which should cost about $2), eggs, condensed milk, spices, and an uncooked pie crust (unless, of course, you take the time and trouble to make the crust from scratch).

 Never heard of dump cake?
 You're missing out.
 The ingredient list includes canned pumpkin, eggs, butter, brown sugar, white sugar, evaporated milk, spices, and spice cake mix.
-Pecans are optional -- and pricey -- so skip them to cut costs even more.
-Mix everything together except the cake mix, pour into a 9 x 13 pan, top with the spice cake mix, and bake at 350 degrees for about an hour.
-Allrecipes has the complete instructions.
+Pecans are optional — and pricey — so skip them to cut costs even more.